runmat-org/runmat/crates/runmat-accelerate/README.md

 %   S = sum(H, 2);
 %   R = gather(S);

-% With RunMat accelerate, the planner can transparently move data to the GPU
+% With RunMat Accelerate, the planner can transparently move data to the GPU
 % and back as needed, so you can just write:
 H = A .* B;           % Planner may choose GPU for large ops S = sum(H, 2);        % Fused and executed on device if beneficial